eras/tlsd/README.md

 precise manner.
 This allows one to reason about the system behavior in a more accurate way than with a textual description of system behavior.
-Combined with the tool TLC (Temporal Logic Checker) to do checks with those models it increase the confidence of getting the design right from the beginning—or later on finding corner cases in the design that had not been detected by rigorous testing or code reviews.
+Combined with the tool TLC (Temporal Logic Checker) to do checks with those models it increases the confidence of getting the design right from the beginning—or later on finding corner cases in the design that had not been detected by rigorous testing or code reviews.